yiisoft/db/docs/guide/en/schema/typecasting.md

 }
 ```

-Then it needs to use the custom column class in the database connection configuration.
+Then use the custom column class in the database connection configuration.

 ```php
 use Yiisoft\Db\Pgsql\Column\ColumnFactory;